Underrepresented groups in the workforce

 In January 2016, the Canada-B.C.
 Job Grant (CJG) opened a new stream targeted at training for new Canadians.
 This stream has been expanded to include B.C.’s Skills for Jobs Blueprint priority groups: Aboriginal people, persons with disabilities and youth (aged 15-24).
 It also includes women who work in or are being trained to work in Trades and the Natural Resource Sectors.
 The purpose of this stream is to ensure that people who face barriers to participation in the labour market are supported through the CJG.

-NOTE: The Canada-B.C.
-Job Grant (CJG) is now accepting applications from eligible employers, and organizations acting on behalf of employers, under the Underrepresented Groups Stream, for training with start dates between January 1 and March 31,2017.
+The Canada-B.C.
+Job Grant (CJG) is now accepting applications from eligible employers, and organizations acting on behalf of employers, under the Underrepresented Groups Stream, for training with start dates between April 1 and August 31,2017.
 For further information on eligibility requirements of the program, see CJG criteria.
 Applications under the Underrepresented Groups stream will be assessed on a priority basis.

 Employers delivering skills training to individuals in one of these underrepresented groups can apply under this stream of the CJG.
 If a participant is not a member of an underrepresented group, the employer may be eligible to apply under another CJG stream.